One of the best safari destinations in the world

 The Central Kalahari Game Reserve is the largest game reserve in Botswana, and is characterised by open plains, salt pans, ancient river beds, and sand dunes, making for a varied and interesting landscape.
 The vast open plains burst into life at the first rainfall, and huge herds of wildebeest, springbok, oryx, eland and kudu congregate, under the watchful eyes of predators such as cheetah, wild dog, jackal, leopard, hyena and lion.
 The area is also home to the Bushmen, who have inhabited the land for thousands of years.

 The capital of Botswana is Gaborone, although most visitors to Botswana will also encounter Maun, as this is the 'gateway' for all trips to the Okavango Delta, or Kasane, as most trips to the Chobe National Park will start and end here.
+There are daily flights from Johannesburg to both Maun and Kasane, and also a daily flight between Maun and Cape Town, making it very easy for visitors to combine a safari in Botswana with a visit to the Mother City.

 Malaria is prevalent in the northern part of the country, so visitors are advised to consult their doctor prior to travel regarding taking suitable malarial precautions.